Roxy Music (album): Music and lyrics

-The opening track, "Re-Make/Re-Model", has been labelled a postmodernist pastiche, featuring solos by each member of the band echoing various touchstones of Western music, including The Beatles' "Day Tripper", Duane Eddy's version of "Peter Gunn", and Wagner's "Ride of the Valkyries"; the esoteric "CPL 593H" was supposedly the licence number of a car spotted by Bryan Ferry that was driven by a beautiful woman.
-Brian Eno produced some self-styled "lunacy" when Ferry asked him for a sound "like the moon" for the track "Ladytron".
+The opening track, "Re-Make/Re-Model", has been labelled a postmodernist pastiche, featuring solos by each member of the band echoing various touchstones of Western music, including The Beatles' "Day Tripper", Duane Eddy's version of "Peter Gunn", and Wagner's "Ride of the Valkyries"; the esoteric "CPL 593H" was supposedly the registration number of a car spotted by Bryan Ferry that was driven by a beautiful woman.
+Brian Eno produced some self-styled "lunacy" when Ferry asked him for a sound "like the Moon" for the track "Ladytron".
 "If There Is Something" was covered by David Bowie's Tin Machine, and was later featured quite extensively, almost as a central figure, in the British film Flashbacks of a Fool.

 Several of the album's songs were thematically linked to films.
 "2HB", with its punning title, was Ferry's tribute to Humphrey Bogart and quoted the line "Here's looking at you, kid" made famous by the 1942 film Casablanca; "Chance Meeting" was inspired by David Lean's Brief Encounter (1945).
 "The Bob" took its title from Battle of Britain (1968) and included a passage simulating the sound of gunfire.

 Discussing the music, Andy Mackay later said "we certainly didn't invent eclecticism but we did say and prove that rock 'n' roll could accommodate – well, anything really".

 Production and cover art

-The band had been rehearsing and re-working the songs for a couple of months before they finally found a recording place, after which the entire album was recorded in the space of a single week.
+The band had been rehearsing and re-working the songs for a couple of months before they finally found a recording place, after which the entire album was recorded in the period of a single week.
 This was necessary because there was no record deal as yet, and their managers at EG were financing the sessions themselves, paying £5,000 in recording fees.
 The album was produced by King Crimson's lyricist Peter Sinfield, who had recently left that band.
 In May 1972, a few weeks after the recording sessions, a contract was signed with Island Records and in June the album was released.

 The band's penchant for glamour was showcased both in the lyrics and in the 1950s-style album cover.
 The photographer Karl Stoecker shot the cover, featuring model Kari-Ann Moller, who later married Chris Jagger, brother of Mick Jagger (a stylised portrait of Kari-Ann Moller also graces the cover of Mott the Hoople's 1974 album The Hoople).
 After Brexit, when Moller was stopped by immigration officials while traveling under her Norwegian passport, Jagger uploaded the Roxy Music cover in support of his wife's application to remain in the UK.

 The album was dedicated to Susie, a drummer who auditioned for Roxy Music in the early days.